 From the marketing department to product development, almost every role across an organization benefits from seeing what’s being said online through the data visualizations in social command centers.

 In what scenarios do the visual features of a social command center become more valuable than strictly analyzing raw data?

-- Campaign tracking: Brands can watch media coverage and social media mentions as they happen in real-time for their own and competitors’ campaign launches.
-They have the ability to modify messaging and investment across platforms accordingly.
+Campaign tracking: Brands can watch media coverage and social media mentions as they happen in real-time for their own and competitors’ campaign launches.
+They can modify messaging and investment across platforms accordingly.

 Campaign tracking is a highly cited use case for social command centers.
 Usually located smack dab in the middle of the marketing team and/or social media team, a social command center provided a heads-up display for community managers, marketers, and PR professionals.

 But a different reason is emerging and driving businesses decide to implement command centers: to spark the process of embedding social media throughout an enterprise.